Is Your Crawlspace Ready for Winter? Stop Water and Mold Before It Starts

 As Michigan temperatures drop, your crawlspace becomes one of the most vulnerable areas of your home.
 Moisture, cold air, and poor insulation can lead to mold growth, wood rot, and frozen pipes that drive up energy bills and threaten your foundation.
 Early inspections and waterproofing stop these issues before winter sets in, keeping your home dry, efficient, and safe.
-Titus Restoration provides expert crawlspace sealing, drainage, and restoration services to protect homes across Southeast Michigan.
+Titus Contracting provides expert crawlspace sealing, drainage, and restoration services to protect homes across Southeast Michigan.

 As Michigan’s colorful fall gives way to colder nights and the first signs of frost, homeowners across the state start preparing their properties for the long winter ahead.
 Roofs are inspected, gutters are cleaned, and windows are sealed — but there’s one critical area that often gets overlooked: the crawlspace.